yoland68/chromium-junit-auto-migrate/README.md

 # Chromium JUnit4 Auto Change Script
-The purpose of this script is to help tokenize and parse instrumentation javatests that were based in JUnit3 and automatically refactor them to JUnit4 style javatests.
+The purpose of this script is to help tokenize and parse Chromium instrumentation javatests that were based in JUnit3 and automatically refactor them to JUnit4 style javatests.